 Social Work

-Students will be able to choose from two concentrations:
+Students will be able to choose from two specializations (both specializations prepare students to work on their clinical license):

-Northwest Nazarene University's social work program is nationally accredited at the undergraduate and graduate level by the Council on Social Work Education (CSWE).
+Northwest Nazarene University's social work program is nationally accredited at the undergraduate and graduate levels by the Council on Social Work Education (CSWE).

 Program Characteristics